 Leaders are notorious for not being able to delegate because they don’t want to cede control of their baby.
 This results in an overworked leader as well as a workforce with low self-esteem and team buy-in.

 If a supervisor continually leans on one person, that person becomes overloaded, and the rest of the team becomes disengaged.
 The overloaded employee burns out, eventually joining the ranks of the low productivity.

 When a work group constantly changes direction or doesn’t value consistent processes, it’s often because those at the top don’t have a clear understanding of the group’s role or the company’s goals and vision.

 If the rules are always changing, employees may be too distracted to get the work done or, worse yet, just give up.

 Inconsistency at the top has a downstream impact on every department, and consequently on the client.
 Work to:

 - Set a clear vision and objectives for the company and each work group

 - Monitor and measure KPIs for all positions

-- Be transparent and communicate the company and team goals at regular meetings
+- Be transparent and communicate any changes to that vision or direction at regular meetings

 7. Inadequate technologies